 In an age when environmental issues are at the forefront of global concerns, the phrase ‘old is gold’, never rang truer.
 The three Rs – reduce, reuse and recycle, are buzzwords of our generation (along with upcycle), underlying guidance to procuring our possessions.
 So if we’re buying preloved clothing, furniture and electronics, then why not buy used cars too?
-If you’re in the market for one, here are some handy comparisons for consideration.

 The Starter Car